jvk36/HEDGE-FUND-TRACKING-13F-Automation/README.md

 through the whole text.
 A vanilla BART sequence-to-sequence encoder-decoder classifier can provide reasonable summaries:

-vanilla_summarizer.py: TO DO.
-It takes the text of a quarterly report as input
+vanilla_summarizer.py: It takes the text of a quarterly report as input
                        and generates a summary using the default model used by the Hugging Face transformer model API, sshleifer/distilbart-cnn-12-6.